haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “I have been into the other gardens,” she said.

-“There was nothin’ to prevent thee,” he answered crustily.
+“There was nothing to prevent you,” he answered crustily.

 “I went into the orchard.”

-“There was no dog at th’ door to bite thee,” he answered.
+“There was no dog at the door to bite you,” he answered.

 “There was no door there into the other garden,” said Mary.